Risto-Stevcev/bs-declaredom/README.md

 - **Custom Elements** - Create [custom][1] components that can leverage strong typing
 - **CSS Modules** - Builtin support for modular CSS with strong typing
 - **Tree Shaking** - Remove unused HTML and CSS from the final bundle with tree shaking
+- **MVC** - Combine with other tooling for get all of the functionality of frameworks without the headaches

 ## Install